vishalmakhiijani/food-recipe-android-app/README.md

 ## Features

 - At least 50 Recipes on the Homepage
-- Users can create, edit update their accounts
+- Users can create, edit, and update their accounts
 - Similar suggested recipes when opening a recipe
 - Email verification
 - Easy to Use
 - Search recipes by ingredients or title
 - Filter recipes by type of meal
-- Login to your account from any device
+- Log in to your account from any device
 - Completely free and ad-free